Set plan pricing and availability for an Azure Container offer

 Offers will be billed to customers in the customers’ agreement currency, using the local market price that was published at the time the offer was created.
 The amount that customers pay, and that ISVs are paid, depends on the Foreign Exchange rates at the time the customer transacts the offer.
 Learn more on "How we convert currency?".

-For the License model, select Custom price to configure pricing for this plan, or Bring your own license (BYOL) to let customers use this plan with their existing license.
+For the Pricing model, select Usage-based monthly billed plan to configure pricing for this plan, or Bring your own license (BYOL) to let customers use this plan with their existing license.

-For a custom priced plan, Microsoft will charge the customer for their hourly usage and bill them monthly.
-This is our Pay-as-you-go plan, where customers are only billed for the hours that they've used.
+For a usage-based monthly billed price plan, you can either use a free, pre-defined, or custom pricing option.
+For the pre-defined options (per core, per every core in cluster, per node, per every node in cluster, per pod, per cluster), Microsoft will charge the customer for their hourly usage and bill them monthly.
+When using custom metering, your application will have to emit usage events to charge customers.
+These are our Pay-as-you-go options, where customers are only billed for the hours that they've used.
 When you select this plan, you can choose one of the following pricing options:

 You can design each plan to be visible to everyone or only to a preselected private audience: